Family Tree & Branches

 Dutch is much easier to learn than German, but many people dismiss this language because The Netherlands is no longer a world power.
 The verbs are less complicated, as well as word order, and the vocabulary sounds more like English.
 When you learn Dutch, you will also be able to communicate with those who speak Afrikaans in South Africa, Flemish speakers in northern Belgium and even some Indonesians who have learned Dutch as a result of centuries of colonial rule.

-Norwegian, Swedish and Danish are also very easy for English speakers to learn.
-Like Dutch, Swedish and Danish use two genders (Norwegian, except for the Bergen dialect, uses three), but verbs only change for tense (and not person) and word order is much like English.
+Norwegian, Swedish, and Danish are also very easy for English speakers to learn.
+Like Dutch, there are two genders (some dialects of Norwegian have three), but verbs only change for tense (and not person) and word order is much like English.
 Definite articles attach to the end of the noun (as in Romanian).
 Swedish and Norwegian are tonal lanugages, meaning the accent on a syllable can distinguish meaning between words, though tones in Norwegian are easier to master.
 These differing accents make Swedes sound as if they are singing, and also make it harder for English speakers to learn pronunciation correctly.
-These three languages are said to be mutually intelligible, meaning they can be considered dialects of one language.
+These three languages are said to be mutually intelligible, meaning they may be considered dialects of one Scandinavian language.
 However, it is often hard for Swedes and Danes to communicate with each other, but rather easy for Danes to talk to Norwegians.
-It is recommended to learn Norwegian first if you plan to learn all three; however, Swedish is spoken by more people.
+It is usually recommended to learn Norwegian first if you plan to learn all three; however, Swedish is spoken by more people.

 None of the languages make use of any articles (except Bulgarian and Macedonian), but all use the imperfective and perfective aspects of verbs.
 Bulgarian and Macedonian are the most closely related languages to Old Slavonic, although all morphological case has been lost in these two languages.
 The dual number is only retained in Slovenian and Sorbian, while the aorist and imperfect verb forms only survive in Bulgarian, Macedonian, Sorbian and literary Serbo-Croatian.